Tom Burke (actor): Television

 His first television part after drama school was Syd in the Paul Abbott thriller series State of Play, starring John Simm, Bill Nighy and James McAvoy.
 In 2004, he played Lee in the television film Bella and the Boys.
 In 2005, he played the 20-year-old version of Giacomo Casanova's son, Giac, in the television adaptation of Casanova, starring David Tennant and Peter O'Toole.

 In 2006, he played Dr. John Seward in the television film Dracula.
 In 2007, he played Napoleon Bonaparte in an episode of the BBC's docudrama Heroes and Villains and had a small part as a book publisher in the satirical drama The Trial of Tony Blair.
 In 2009, he played Lieutenant Race in an episode of the 12th series of Agatha Christie's Poirot.

 In 2011, he played Bentley Drummle in two episodes of the BBC's adaptation of Charles Dickens' Great Expectations.
 In 2012, he became a regular cast member in the second series of BBC Two's The Hour as journalist Bill Kendall.
 From 2014 to 2016, he played Athos on the BBC One series The Musketeers, an adaptation of Alexandre Dumas' The Three Musketeers.
 He also plays Cormoran Strike in the BBC miniseries Strike, based on the detective novels of Robert Galbraith, and Rebrov in Sky TV's The Lazarus Project, which will air in the U.S. on the TNT cable network.
 He played Father Derek 'Dazzle' Jennings, Princess Margaret's friend, in The Crown.

+In March 2025, it was announced that Burke had joined the cast of Legends, a Netflix drama series inspired by the true story of British Customs employees sent undercover to infiltrate drug gangs.